fbpx

 While the majority of reviewers were impressed by the Ferrari’s ability to cruise in near silence, others are not as impressed by the electrified evolution of modern Ferrari models.
 The Telegraph comments that “the hybrid system is adding performance far more than it’s saving the planet.”
 Some reviews also reported that the battery drains quickly, meaning that the car is mostly operating purely on petrol power.

-Some motoring outlets also found the 296’s touch-sensitive steering wheel controls to be rather irritating, while limited boot space means there isn’t much room to accomodate shopping bags or travel luggage.
+Some motoring outlets also found the 296’s touch-sensitive steering wheel controls to be rather irritating; however, from mid-2025, these can be replaced by conventional buttons.
+Limited boot space means there isn’t much room to accommodate shopping bags or travel luggage.
 The price is also steep, with optional extra packages that cost more than a full Ford Focus.

 The Ferrari 296 GTS was launched several months after the GTB coupé, but has scored similarly high praise from critics.
 The driving experience is almost unchanged despite losing the roof, while adding an open-top experience to further enhance summer driving.